Code-Institute-Submissions/CI-project-four/README.md

 1. Verify any recipe a user adds or edits is displayed here.
 2. Verify users are shown a picture of the recipe with the recipe name below.
-3. Verify users can view, edit or delete by clicking the buttons labeled same.
+3. Verify users can view, edit or delete a recipe by clicking the buttons labeled same.

 #### All Recipes Page:

-1. Verify the full collection of recipes cards are displayed here
+1. Verify the full collection of recipe cards are displayed here.

 #### By Country Page: